 Injection Molding

-Blow Molding:
+Blow Molding

-This processing method is utilized to manufacture hollow-shaped plastic components.
 Rather than injecting the molten plastic, blow molding uses compressed air to blow the material into the mold.

-The Extrusion method also uses heat to melt the plastic granules, like injection molding.
 However, the difference is seen in the final part of the machine, where instead of going through the mold, the melted plastic goes through a pre-designed opening and is then cooled down to solidify.

-Differences in Recyclability:
+Differences in Recyclability

-Both LDPE and HDPE are recyclable, but recycling for both should be done separately.
-LDPE is categorized under recycling number 4, and HDPE under recycling number 2.
-Although it heavily depends on the product, recycling LDPE can be challenging due to its softness; it is very likely to get stuck in the machinery.
-On the side, HDPE is easier to recycle and transport thanks to its hardness.
+Although it heavily depends on the product, recycling LDPE can be challenging due to its softness; it will likely get stuck in the machinery.

-Engaging Read –Â Plastics Vs. Polymers | The Finest Comparision
+Engaging Read – Plastics Vs. Polymers | The Finest Comparision

-Advantages & Disadvantages of HDPE and LDPEÂ
+Advantages & Disadvantages of HDPE and LDPE

 Advantages | Disadvantages | |